SuperMalc/HydraBotnet/README.md

 [+] In attesa di connessioni in arrivo [Ctrl] + [Alt] ---> [selettore client]
 ```

-In order not to alert curious network observers, client tries to connect to the server at specific time periods:<br>
+In order not to alert curious network observers, client tries connecting to the server at specific time periods:<br>
-* 60 secs (10 tries)
+* 60 secs (10 attempts)
-* 8 mins (4 tries)
+* 8 mins (4 attempts)
-* after the following minutes the period every more tries is fixed at 15 minutes
+* 15 minutes (remaining attempts)

 ### Usage:
 * HELP   : show functions